Updated for Warlords of Draenor 6.2

 - Indefinite Underwater Breathing might have some use.

 - Blood Elf – Can a magically addicted elf make a good Warlock?

-- Arcane Torrent is a nice spell interrupt with some PvP utility, but since it’s melee range and you don’t want to be in melee range.
-It does restore some mana, so it isn’t useless.
+- Arcane Torrent is a nice spell interrupt with some PvP utility, but it’s melee range and you don’t want to be in melee range.
+It does restore some mana, so it isn’t completely useless.

 - And ok, Blood Elves look good.
 A truly devastating Warlock Ability.
 Really.

 - Hmmm… Increased casting speed, when Berserk, is very nice.
 Stick in a macro with your openers.

 - Increased XP from beast Slaying (not from slaying Worgen, sorry.)

 - Reduced duration of movement impairing effects is always nice.

 - Goblin – Souls for sale?
 A Goblin Warlock will give you a great “deal” on your soul.